pletzer/mint/README.md

 ## Overview

 This project aims to provide interpolating and regridding capability for horizontal edge/face centred fields on the sphere.
-The source and destination grids are stored as a collection of grid cells, which have four vertices (i.e. the cells are quadrilaterals).
+The source and destination grids are stored as a collection of grid cells with four vertices each (i.e. the cells are quadrilaterals).
 Thus, the grids can be quite general - we support both structured and unstructured grids. `MINT` can read data stored in a 2D subset version of the [UGRID](https://ugrid-conventions.github.io/ugrid-conventions/) format.

-The regridding method is mimetic in the sense that Stokes's theorem is satisfied to near machine precision.
-In particular, the loop integrals of an interpolated vector field deriving from a gradient is zero.
+MINT conserves lateral fluxes.
+The regridding method is mimetic in the sense that Stokes's or the divergence theorems are satisfied to near machine precision.
+In particular, the loop integrals of an interpolated vector field deriving from a gradient or streamfunction is zero.

 ## Thank you